JazmineMT/ContentGuide/04-creating-structured-content.md

 ## Photos
 Photos are sometimes needed to display information.
 We often use photos in our product installation guides to show different dashboards and other relevant information.

-When utilizing photos, make sure it only includes relevant information.
-If pointing to specific items on the page, make sure to mark up the image to reflect this.
-We use red cirlce identifiers when marking photos.
+When utilizing a photo, make sure it only includes relevant information.
+If you're pointing to specific items on the page, make sure to mark up the image to reflect this.
+We use red circle identifiers when marking photos.

 Here is an example of a photo marked up for documentation:
 <div align='center'>